 - Steaming or Pan-firing - In Japan, green tea is steamed, and in China, leaves are pan-fired in a wok or heated drum, both processes resulting in soft and pliable leaves.
 With the active enzymes locked inside, the leaf is ready for rolling.

 - Rolling - Whether done by hand or with machines, rolling determines the unique size and shape of the green tea leaf.
 A tea growing location will dictate the style of rolled tea – resulting shapes include long thin leaves, tight balls, flat natural leaf and gently twisted green teas.
 The beauty of a tea and the taste profile is affected by the style and tradition of rolling.

 - Drying - Finally, a gentle heating or firing afterwards allow the leaves to dry, preserving their fresh "green" characteristics.
-At the end of the process, the leave’s moisture content should be about four percent.
+At the end of the process, the moisture content of the tea leaf should be about four percent.

 Mighty Leaf’s bestselling green teas include Green Tea Tropical, Organic Spring Jasmine, Organic Hojicha, and more.

 While there is no convention for white tea, and it may refer to one of several styles of tea, it is typically considered to be the least processed type of tea.